ljmerza/tinybeans_clone/photo-calendar/ADR-009-PHOTO-CALENDAR-REACT-LIBRARY.md

 - Published as a separate React library in its own folder/repository structure (not embedded in the app source tree).
 Uses a shared browserslist for tooling targets.

+## Implementation & Distribution
+- Target React 18.2+ and TypeScript 5.x so the package aligns with the main SPA runtime and typing expectations.
+- Build with `tsup` to emit both ESM (`index.mjs`) and CJS (`index.cjs`) bundles plus tree-shakable TypeScript declarations (`index.d.ts`), and verify SSR-compatibility for Node 18+.
+- Package lives under `web/packages/photo-calendar`; publish internally through the workspace registry (no public NPM publish in the initial release) and version via Changesets alongside the SPA.
+- Consumers import from `@tinybeans/photo-calendar` through the workspace alias; apps that need per-app theming ship styles locally, while the core package stays unstyled.
+- Reuse the shared `browserslist` targets and ensure the bundle stays <12kb gzipped for the default export (excluding consumer-provided UI).

 ## Requirements
 1. Rendering & Navigation
    - Monthly grid with weekday headers; supports min/max date bounds.